mahdi-shojaee/mediator/README.md

 ```

 **channels**
-*Type*: String
+*Type*: String or Array of Strings
-A white space delimited string as the mediator channel names.
+An Array of strings or a white space delimited string as the mediator channel names.

 **callback**
 *Type*: Function